franchsli/whatsapp_clone_django/README.md

 - Make it responsive (or maybe not).
 - Check and compare all the whatsapp web features with this project features.
 - Review all the code and delete spaguetti code.
-- Implement all of these features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)
+- Implement all of the features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)
-- Delete all console.logs
 - Reformat HTML code, PLEASE.
 - Use the logic to create a image file with code in a function in tools.py.
+- Delete all console.logs

 ## BUGS TO FIX